Daniel-Xing/impact-effects/doc/proposal.md

 ![](../img/pythonLibraryStructure.jpg)

-Based on object -oriented ideas, we redesigned the entire program.The picture above shows the overall structure of IMPACTEFFECT.As shown in the figure, it is roughly divided into three modules:
+Based on object-oriented ideas, we redesigned the entire program.
+The picture above shows the overall structure of IMPACTEFFECT.
+As shown in the figure, it is roughly divided into three modules:

 #### Function modules
-The function module follows functional design, which contains all core calculation functions.Each function only accepts valuable parameters and returns the results of numericalization.When implementing, try to ensure the atomicization of the function, that is, there is no mutual dependence between functions.This atomic design makes the coupling of this part very low, which is conducive to subsequent expansion of new computing functions.
+The function module follows functional design, which contains all core calculation functions.
+Each function only accepts valuable parameters and returns the results of numericalization.
+When implementing, try to ensure the atomicity of the function, that is, there is no mutual dependence between functions.
+This atomic design makes the coupling of this part very low, which is conducive to subsequent expansion of new computing functions.

 ```python
 def find_crater(p1, p2, p3):